mugdhabajjuri/feed-reader-testing/README.md

 ## How to run the project

-* Download or clone the repo
+* Download or clone the repo locally
-* Open it in your browser
+* Open index.html file in your browser
 * Jasmine's spec failure and success comments are present at the bottom of the page.